 '''

-dist_data_DATA = distribute-this

 bin_PROGRAMS = foo

 nodist_foo_SOURCES = do-not-distribute.c

 '''

-14.3 The dist hook
+14.3 The dist Hook

 Occasionally it is useful to be able to change the distribution before it is packaged up.
 If the distribution k rule exists, it is run after the distribution directory is filled, but before the actual tar (or shar) file is created.
 One way to use this is for distributing files in subdirectories for which a new Makefile.am is overkill: